nadavmatalon/great_book_of_walkthroughs/README.md

 New Project in Ruby on Rails" or "Setting Up a Ruby Project with Sinatra", to example-specific ones like "Using the Github API".

-⋅⋅⋅The "List of Walkthroughs", "Still Pending" & "Suggested Topics" sections below lists all the topics which have currently been chosen as well as a few open suggestions (but, once again, you can choose to write about anything you like regardless of these suggestions).⋅⋅
+   The "List of Walkthroughs", "Still Pending" & "Suggested Topics" sections below lists all the topics which have currently been chosen as well as a few open suggestions (but, once again, you can choose to write about anything you like regardless of these suggestions).

 * To get started simply pick a topic, preferably one that hasn't been covered yet and let me know so I'll update the list.